-Description The subjects comprise a semi detached bungalow.
-Accommodation Ground Floor - Entrance vestibule, hallway, living room, dining room, 2 bedrooms, kitchen and bathroom.
-Gross internal floor area (m2) 79 metres squared.
-Neighbourhood and location The subjects are situated in a popular residential district being approximately 1.5 miles north west of Edinburgh City centre.
-The subjects are convenient for local amenities.
-Age 1935 Weather Overcast but dry.
+Description Purpose built, self contained first floor flat within a three storey building of 6 flats.
+Accommodation First floor: hallway, sitting room, dining room, two bedrooms, kitchen and shower room.
+Gross internal floor area (m2) 85 sqm approx. Neighbourhood and location Established and mixed residential/commercial area within a central/northern district of Edinburgh.
+There is a large, vacant office building in close proximity to the property which is understood to be redeveloped.
+Age 90 years approximately.
+Weather Overcast ,with snow showers and following a period of mixed weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick rendered construction.
+Thought to be of brick/block construction, partially rendered and partially pointed.
+A full inspection is not possible from ground level.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of timber construction and has a pitched and slated area at the front but is predominantly flat covered with assumed bituminous felt.
+Due to the height of the building only the front roof pitch could be seen from ground level.
+There is no access into the common roof void areas.